SquilliamX/foundry-fund-me-f23/notes.md

 5. If done correctly, you will now be able to see your contracts that have been deployed in the contracts "read" tab.

 Programatically (Recommended):
+To programtically verify a contract, you must do it while deploying.
+When deploying, the command must end with `--verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv`.
+Make sure to have the `$ETHERSCAN_API_KEY` in your .env file!

+Example:
+`forge script script/DeployFundMe.s.sol:DeployFundMe --rpc-url $SEPOLIA_RPC_URL --account <accountName> --sender <address> --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv`